million12/docker-typo3-flow-neos-abstract/README.md

 ### User hooks

-Custom `build.sh` script (name/path defined in `T3APP_USER_BUILD_SCRIPT` env variable), if found, will be executed during major points of the build and run phase.
-Be aware that the script is always executed as `root` user - if you need something to be run as `www` user, simply prefix it with `su www -c "my command here"` withing your script.
+If present, custom `build.sh` script (name/path defined in `T3APP_USER_BUILD_SCRIPT` env variable) might be executed during major points of the build and run phase.
+This is very useful if you need to add custom steps to do while your app is bootstrapping, e.g. add extra configuration, sync the content, do front-end Grunt/Gulp tasks etc.

-Available hooks are listed below.
-For each hook script `T3APP_USER_BUILD_SCRIPT` will be called with listed below parameter (i.e. `./build.sh --post-build`).
+Key things to know:
+* Hook script is executed as `<T3APP_USER_BUILD_SCRIPT> <hook-name>`, e.g. `./build.sh --post-build`.
+* The hook script is always executed as a `root` user.
+If you need something to be run as `www` user (Nginx and PHP-FPM run as `www` user), write something like this: `su www -c "my command here"`.
+* There's very simple check to determine if the hook should be run.
+If the hook script contains hook name (e.g. `--post-build`) in its content, it will be run.
+Otherwise not.

+##### List of available user hooks

 * **`--post-build`**: called at the end of `docker-build` phase, just after initial composer install.
 Note: in previous version of this package it was called `--preinstall`, which still works for backward-compatibility reasons, but it will be removed in future versions.
   **Example usage:** ideal place to install any software needed for your project.
 It will be added to built Docker image.